achille-martin/flash-invaders-oracle/README.md

 ### Start the app

 To start using the prototype app, run `python <repo_path>/main.py`.
+_Note: make sure that you are inside your python virtual environment._

 ### Stop the app

 To stop the prototype app, enter `Ctrl + C` in Termux.
+_Note: you can exit your python virtual environment if desired._